JetS3t Cockpit

 Log in

 When Cockpit starts, or when you select the Service -> Log in... menu item, the login dialog will be displayed.
-This dialog allows you to log in to S3, and also to manage your AWS login credentials by storing them in encrypted files with your own password.
+This dialog allows you to log in to the Amazon S3 or Google Storage service, and to manage your login credentials by storing them in password-protected files on your own machine or in your online storage account.

 The login dialog offers a choice of three ways to provide your credentials: